 I'm a law student with a love for the quieter things in life.
 I write on a variety of topics, along with the occasional short story or poem.

-Give me a rainy day, a cup of coffee and a place to sit and write, and I'll owe you big time.
+My perfect evening?
+Give me a rainy day, a cup of coffee, and a place to sit and write.

 My Top Five Legend of Zelda Dungeons